An extension of Furstenberg's theorem of the infinitude of primes: Classic problems revisited

 This type of argument can be made similarly for the twin prime conjecture, Sophie Germain conjecture and Euclid primes conjecture.
-We leave the formalization of these problems for another time and focus on the Collatz conjecture.
+We leave the formalization of these problems for another time and focus on the Collatz conjecture. \begin{problem}[\textit{Relation with Collatz conjecture}] The \textit{k-Collatz problem} is similar to the usual one but uses $\odot_{k}$ and $\oslash_{k}$.